Nelson section: Nelson–Foxhill

-Nelson – Port
+Nelson–Port

-It was soon realised after the opening of the Nelson – Foxhill section that the inconvenience of transferring goods traffic from trains to drays to transfer it to the port at Nelson station was sufficient enough for many merchants in Nelson and surrounding areas to avoid the railway altogether and to ship their goods directly to the port by road.
+It was soon realised after the opening of the Nelson–Foxhill section that the inconvenience of transferring goods traffic from trains to drays to transfer it to the port at Nelson station, was enough for many merchants in Nelson and surrounding areas to avoid the railway altogether and to ship their goods directly to the port by road.
 This loss of freight traffic from the railways gave sufficient motivation to the New Zealand Railways for them to make the port section the next to be added to the line.

 On an inquiry made on 1 June in parliament, it was made known that planning for the port section was in progress, but returns from the railway could not justify any further extension of the line to the south at that time.
 There were, however, complications that had slowed this process, primarily the insistence of the Nelson City Council on widening Haven Road along which the line would run.
 This was to involve considerable additional expense and reclamation works, a cost which was sufficient for the government to be tardy in its progress.

 Although the Nelson Provincial Council had come to an agreement with the government for the extension to be built and had committed £8,000 to the project, the issue of widening Haven Road meant that there were insufficient funds to complete the work.
 Negotiations to overcome the impasse continued through 1877 until May 1878 when it was announced that the project was to be suspended indefinitely.
 In response, a local deputation left for Wellington on 4 June to prevail upon the authorities the need for the extension and was rewarded the following day when a contract was awarded for the 1.2 km of formation.
 The government-subsidised the work to help cover the cost of widening the road and allowed the use of prison labour.
 Work began in July and the line was ready for use on 17 May 1880, coinciding with control of the Government Wharf passing to the Railways Department.